jaredly/j2/Roadmap.md

 hmmm I kinda think maybe all nodes ... should ... be autogenned to have like pre_ and post_ comments for everything? that sounds absolutely exhausting. and like what about comments in between list items? yaknow.

+maybe back off on the P_, and just import * and p.